Alternative mating strategy: Strategy

-Most of the organisms in question do not have the cognitive capacity to “strategize” in the human sense of the word, so what is a strategy?
+Most of the organisms in question do not have the cognitive capacity to "strategize" in a logical sense.
 Here, a strategy is an underlying rule for making decisions about a certain behaviour.
 A strategy provides an organism with a set of tactics that are adaptive in various circumstances.
 A tactic is an action taken to achieve a specific goal.
 For example, a wolf encounters a fallen tree and its strategy is defined by two tactics that may allow the wolf to pass the obstacle: jump over it or crawl under it.
 Considering the current environmental conditions, the surroundings, and the size of the tree, the wolf will decide between the tactics dictated by its strategy.
 In the context of a mating system, this means that individuals in a given population have strategies that allow them to obtain mates in different ways to maximize their reproductive success given their phenotypic, environmental, or social circumstances.

 It is important to recognize that organisms within a population may not always have the same strategy, and different strategies may offer individuals either a range of tactical options or just one tactic.
 Furthermore, given strategy may be considered Mendelian, developmental, conditional, or a combination of the above.
 A Mendelian strategy depends on a genetically determined phenotypic difference, such as body size.
 This is the case in marine isopods, described below.
 Developmentally driven strategies are associated with phenotypic differences caused by varying conditions during the course of development that affect body size or overall adult health.
 Individuals may also have a conditional behaviour strategy that depends not on the genetic or developmental impact on one's life circumstance, but on external factors.
 These may include the number of available mates, or the number of nearby competitors and their employed tactics.
 Additionally, some mating strategies will be impacted by the interaction of multiple factors, so these categorizations of Mendelian, developmental, and conditional are not mutually exclusive.
 They simply offer ways to think about alternative mating strategies and their root causes.

 In any case, the mating strategies employed by organisms in various situations will ultimately depend on the strength of selection acting to maintain or eliminate certain reproductive strategies.
 If sexual selection strongly favors one mating strategy over a potential alternative, individuals not conforming to the successful strategy will fail to reproduce, thus preventing future generations from inheriting the unsuccessful strategy.